Board of Trustees Recruitment Drive

-Let's have fun together at the Pine Creek Miniature Golf Course.
-Regroup and brag later at clubhouse.
+Let's have fun together at lovely, nearby (14 minutes) Pine Creek Miniature Golf Course.
+Lunch, regroup and brag later at clubhouse.
 RSVP either Matt Andrejko or Jerry Matcho before Sept 27th.
 Flyer in Newsletter.
 See Pine Creek's website here.

 Newly published on this site: